 Since the tournament is outside in August, you will want to make sure you are prepared with light and comfortable clothing.
 Wear sunscreen, drink lots of water, and wear comfortable shoes to walk around in.

-Both locations have a festival-like atmosphere, with lots of food stalls, entertainment, and shops to buy tennis geared items from.
+Both locations have a festival-like atmosphere, with lots of food stalls, entertainment, and shops to buy tennis gear or tournament-branded merchandise.

 About the Venue- Montreal

 The IGA Stadium in Montreal is a fun place to visit for a tennis tournament.
-There are two main courts, Centre Court (11,800 seats) and the National Bank Court (4,296 seats).
-The stadium also has 10 outdoor hard courts, and 16 indoor hard & clay courts.
+There are two main courts, Court Central (11,800 seats) and the Rogers Court (4,296 seats).
+The tournament also has 10 outdoor hard courts that are used for more matches and practice.

 About the Venue- Toronto

 The Aviva Center in Toronto is smaller with only one main court (8,000 seats), so it’s easy to catch all the action.
-There are 11 small outside courts at the venue, so it’s fun to walk around and see all the players gearing up to take their skills to the next level.
+There is also a Grandstand court, plus 9 smaller outside courts at the venue.

 How to Watch the Canadian Open Tennis Tournament On TV